Last Updated November, 2020

 If you signed a contract and there is not much of a choice when to move then skip this section.
 Otherwise, hold your horses and choose the best timing for your move.

 The ‘best timing’ is not only the season (which also matters in some cases) but how much is going on in a country/city/region where you are moving to.

 When we were moving to Vietnam we arrived in a country two weeks before Tet holiday (Vietnamese New Year,) which was a mistake.
 Almost everyone was prepping to celebrate and leave for a holiday.
 A few weeks of preparation and then two weeks of celebration made it difficult for us to find a decent apartment and settle in.
 Prices were very high and almost everything was closed.
 We had to arrive either month before the holiday or right after it.
 Because of the holiday, we spent more money than planned, rented one average apartment which was available at that time, and were not able to do much outside our home.

 Also, we are familiar with the feeling of frustration when being stuck in the airport due to weather conditions.
 Moving to a new place when the weather is rough can add a bit more stress.

 We know it’s not always possible to predict everything.
 Sometimes things can become iffy.
 But some planning and inner work will definitely help you feel more confident and relaxed.

 Have you ever lived abroad?
 If yes, where?
-We’ve been living in the U.S., Ukraine, Russia, Vietnam and now Montenegro.
-We are excited about our next destinations, actually having quite a few on our mind!
+We’ve been living in the U.S., Ukraine, Russia, Vietnam, and now Montenegro.
+We are excited about our next destinations, actually having quite a few on our minds!